edwardshturman/site/app/projects/number-chart.md

 Features include filtering aggregated data, conditional styling — such as <span style={{color: "green"}}>coloring the value green</span> when a threshold is met — and first-class support within Dashboard view.

+**Over 100,000 Number Charts** were created by **over 68,000 users** in the first two weeks folllowing launch!

-Here's how I built it, and what I learned on the Primitive Foundations team at Notion!
+Here's how I built Number Chart, and what I learned on the Primitive Foundations team at Notion.

 <Media
   src="/og/number-chart.png"